 My kids also enjoyed these wooden blocks with a wagon and came up with creative games when moving the blocks around.
 When kids have open-ended toys like this, you may sometimes be surprised to see what they come up with.

 When my kids were toddlers, they loved this wooden train.
 They enjoyed taking the blocks on and off of it.
 They used the pieces both separately and together and played with it often.

 Pattern blocks allow children to either create their own designs or try to figure out how to mimic a pattern card.
 You can find additional designs online if the ones that come with it aren’t challenging enough.

 Just yesterday my husband and daughter got ours out and created their own designs and then drew pictures of them.

 Balloons can provide hours of entertainment for very little money.
-Of course, use appropriate precautions for babies and toddlers and use your best judgment for safety.
 We also bought a cheap pump for it at our local dollar store for when we tire of blowing them up ourselves.

 Our kids love playing with them when friends are over.
 Each person gets a balloon and they try to keep them from hitting the floor.
 They’ve made up a variety of other games for them too.

 They are small to store and when you tire of them, pop and throw away.

 While not as easy to give as a gift necessarily, large cardboard boxes can provide hours of fun for kids.
 We gave our kids markers to use in them to ‘decorate’.
 Our kids have also turned boxes into a kitchen.